mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 - Authorization determines what the identity can perform.
 - Subscription ownership provides extensive administrative control.
 - Two-step verification reduces the risk of password-only compromise.
-- Resource groups provide scopes for future role assignments.
+- Resource groups provide scopes for future Azure RBAC assignments.
-- The Activity Log creates accountability for management operations.
+- The Azure Activity Log creates accountability for management operations.
 - Tags provide ownership metadata but do not grant or deny access.
-- Budget alerts help detect unexpected resource activity that could indicate misuse or misconfiguration.
+- Budget notifications can help identify unexpected resource activity or misconfiguration.

 ### Sensitive Information Controls